shadowbq/matrix.dot.files/docs/README.styles.md

 ### Testing in Bash

+dot.matrix is for userspace consistency, not service consistency. dot.matrix isn't needed for alpine or coreos.

+`[[` works only in Bash, Zsh and the Korn shell, and is more powerful; `[` and `test` are available in POSIX shells.
+But its 2020.. so.. bash is available for userspace on all linux, macos, freebsd, even windows 10 on WSL.

 Remember to set to a BOOLEAN variable via command /usr/bin/true || /usr/bin/false not strings. **DO NOT QUOTE false!**

 ### INI Option replacement